ConanLDM/movienight/README.md

-Ruby on Rails app with ambition to include movie aggregators
+Ruby on Rails movie based app with ambition to integrate multiple movie aggregators